evanberkowitz/metaq/README.md

 METAQ_LOOP_FOREVER=false        # Bash booleans {true,false}.
 Should you run out the wall clock?
                                 # If METAQ_LOOP_FOREVER is true then METAQ will continue to look for remaining tasks,
                                 # even if it finds none and it is not waiting for any tasks to finish.
+METAQ_SLEEP_AFTER_LAUNCH=0      # seconds to sleep after a task is successfully launched.
+                                # We suspected that slowing down the launching might solve some unusual behavior we
+                                # experienced when multiple METAQ jobs ran simultaneously.
 METAQ_SLEEPY_TIME=3             # Number of seconds to sleep before repeating the main task-attempting loop.
 METAQ_VERBOSITY=2               # How much detail do you want to see?
                                 # Levels of detail are offset by tabbing 4 spaces.